-For nearly 25 years, the Randall’s Island Park Alliance (RIPA) has worked to restore, maintain and develop programming along the Randall’s Island waterfront.
-The Park’s 20 acres of restored natural areas, ten acres of wetlands and nearly five miles of scenic waterfront offer a unique opportunity for families, community organizations and groups of schoolchildren to explore and learn from the natural world.
+For nearly 30 years, the Randall’s Island Park Alliance (RIPA) has worked to restore, maintain and develop programming along the Randall’s Island waterfront.
+The Park’s 20 acres of restored natural areas, ten acres of wetlands and nearly five miles of scenic waterfront offer a unique opportunity for families, community organizations and school groups to explore and learn from the natural world.

-RIPA’s Waterfront Stewardship Program was created to take advantage of this unique resource for local engagement and environmental education.
-RIPA’s experienced Natural Areas Manager and Crew guide RIPA in providing extensive volunteer opportunities, public events, guided tours, research partnerships and educational programming for local public schools – enabling RIPA to responsibly care for the Island’s shoreline while forming strong relationships with a range of local stewards.
+RIPA’s Waterfront Stewardship Program was created to utilize this unique resource for local engagement and environmental education.
+RIPA’s experienced educators guide RIPA in providing extensive volunteer opportunities, public events, guided tours, research partnerships and educational programming for local public schools – enabling RIPA to responsibly care for the Island’s shoreline while forming robust relationships with a range of local stewards.

 They fly, they dive, they swim, and they sing!
 Birds are abundant at Randall’s Island all year long.
-Despite being located in one of the largest cities on the planet, Randall’s Island Park is home to variety of waterfowl, songbirds, raptors, and wading birds.
+Despite being located in one of the world’s largest cities, Randall’s Island Park is home to various species of waterfowl, songbirds, raptors, and wading birds.
 Check the wetlands for herons, egrets, and ducks.
 Look over Icahn Stadium for soaring hawks.
-Search the freshwater wetland in the fall and spring for migratory warblers and sparrows.
+Search the freshwater wetland for migratory warblers and sparrows in the fall and spring.
 Learn all about bird anatomy, their adaptations to survival, and their unique life histories.
 Students will learn how to use binoculars and scopes to view birds in their natural habitat.

 Water is What Matters

 Water connects us all.
 Water is constantly moving in, around, and through the Earth in various forms.
-It’s found in our oceans, rivers, lakes, and ponds, falling from the sky as rain drops or snow, and flowing out of our faucets in our kitchen sink.
+It’s found in our oceans, rivers, lakes, and ponds, falling from the sky as raindrops or snow, and flowing out of our faucets in our kitchen sink.
 People and wildlife all over the planet require clean water to live and thrive.
-Unfortunately, over the last century, human activities related to different land uses and land management have severely deteriorated water quality.
+Unfortunately, human activities related to different land uses and land management have severely deteriorated water quality over the last century.
 But where does water come from?
-Where is going?
+Where is it going?
 What is a watershed?
-And are our NYC waterways, including the Harlem River, East River and Long Island Sound, clean and healthy?
-Through in class and field activities we will answer these and other questions in this course.
+Are our NYC waterways clean and healthy, including the Harlem River, East River, and Long Island Sound?
+Through in-class and field activities, we will answer these and other questions in this course.